-Agency codes are sometimes used as a way of entering a new program or activity into the state financial system and ensuring budget control.
+Agency codes are sometimes used to enter a new program or activity into the state financial system and ensure budget control.
 For example, "central appropriations" is assigned an agency code of 995 even though it is not an actual agency.
-For purposes of this report, the number of agency codes in the 2019 Appropriation Act (184 agency codes) was adjusted for duplication and to exclude various financial accounts (Table I-2).
-The resulting count was 147 agencies.
+For purposes of this report, the number of agency codes in the 2020 Appropriation Act (185 agency codes) was adjusted for duplication and to exclude various financial accounts (Table I-2).
+The resulting count was 148 agencies.

-This report does not treat the personal property tax relief program as a separate agency even though it is included in the 147 total.
-In FY19, this program received an appropriation of \$950 million and was larger than all but 11 state agencies.
-However, because it is not an actual entity, it is not included in the analysis of growth in agency appropriations over the past 10 years.
-It is included in total appropriation and aggregate general fund appropriation amounts provided in the report.
+This report does not treat the personal property tax relief program as a separate agency even though it has its own agency code and is included in the 148 total.
+In FY20, this program received an appropriation of \$950 million and was larger than all but 11 state agencies.
+Because it is not an actual entity, it is not listed in relevant tables as one of the 10 agencies with the largest appropriations, highest growth amounts of appropriations, and fastest growth rates in appropriations.
+However, it is included in the other agencies subtotal and total appropriations for these tables.
+The personal property tax relief program is treated solely as a program for this report and is included in relevant tables for appropriations and appropriations growth by program.

-TABLE I-2 Number of state agencies, FY19
+TABLE I-2 Number of state agencies, FY20

-Unique agency codes in 2019 Appropriation Act 184 Codes assigned to DBHDS Facilities & Programs 5 Codes assigned to UVA Academic Division (207) & Medical Center (209) 2 Codes assigned to William & Mary (204) and VIMS (268) 2 Codes assigned to DARS (262), Woodrow Wilson Rehab Center (203), and Department for the Aging (163) 3 Codes assigned to Department for the Blind and Vision Impaired (702) and Rehab Center for the Blind and Vision Impaired (263) 2 Codes assigned to Councils, Commissions and Boards under the Division of Legislative Services 27 Codes assigned to various financial activities ^a DOA transfer payments (162) ^b Central appropriations (995) Interstate Organization Contributions (921) 3 Total number of state agencies 147
+Unique agency codes in 2020 Appropriation Act 185 Codes assigned to DBHDS Facilities & Programs 5 Codes assigned to UVA Academic Division (207) & Medical Center (209) 2 Codes assigned to William & Mary (204) and VIMS (268) 2 Codes assigned to DARS (262), Woodrow Wilson Rehab Center (203), and Department for the Aging (163) 3 Codes assigned to Department for the Blind and Vision Impaired (702) and Rehab Center for the Blind and Vision Impaired (263) 2 Codes assigned to Councils, Commissions and Boards under the Division of Legislative Services 27 Codes assigned to various financial activities ^a DOA transfer payments (162) ^b Central appropriations (995) Interstate Organization Contributions (921) 3 Total number of state agencies 148

-SOURCE: 2019 Appropriation Act (Chapter 854); Department of Planning and Budget.
+SOURCE: 2020 Appropriation Act (Chapter 1283); Department of Planning and Budget.

 NOTE: Total number of state agencies is calculated by subtracting the number of codes assigned from the number of unique agency codes, ensuring that the principal agency is correctly counted.
-(For example, from 184, subtract 5 for DBHDS facilities and programs and add back 1 for the overall agency.)
+(For example, from 185, subtract 5 for DBHDS facilities and programs and add back 1 for the overall agency.)